anychain/data_platform/README.md

 4. Can be deployed on premise or on the public cloud

-With the help of the EDP, you will be benefit from:
+With the help of the ADP, you will be benefit from:

 1. Reduce the cost
 2. Increase the outcomes